swkBerlin/kata-bootstraps/java/fitnesse/README.md

 # FitNesse

-Minimal setup with [FitNesse](http://fitnesse.org) to get you started.
+A minimal setup with [FitNesse](http://fitnesse.org) to get you started.

 You can use [gradle](https://gradle.org/).